mickare/gitlab-runner-service/README.md

 ## Installation

-1. Copy directory `gitlab-runner` to `/opt/`, so the Makefile, etc are located under `/opt/gitlab-runner`.
+1. Copy the directory `gitlab-runner` to `/opt/`, so the Makefile, etc are located under `/opt/gitlab-runner`.
-2. Run `make install`
+2. Run `make install`.
     - This will copy the service file to the systemd folder and start the gitlab runner via docker-compose.
-    - The service will automatically restarted, when failed, after system restarts, etc.
+    - The service will automatically restart, when failed, after system restarts, etc.
 3. [Register runner](https://docs.gitlab.com/runner/register/):
     - Either run `make register`,
     - or run `docker exec -it <container_name> /bin/bash -c "gitlab-runner register"` and replace `<container_name>` accordingly.